bonitasoft/preact-content-loader/README.md

 # Preact Content Loader

-Component built based on SVG with a collection of loaders that simulate the content will be loaded, similar to Facebook cards.
+Component built based on SVG with a collection of loaders that simulates the content will be loaded, similar to Facebook cards.

 This project is based on [@danilowoz](https://github.com/danilowoz) react implementation, however 100% ported to preact. **No use of `react-compat`**